(FICTION 6,870 words) (BACK TO HOME PAGE)

 He divulged everything.
 He recounted how Yves’s revelation in the hotel bar that August night was like a dagger in the chest.
 Yves was tempted to ask forgiveness for revealing the truth so callously.
 But then he suspected Cat would’ve eventually heard about Liz’s ways somewhere else, and probably in cruder terms.

 Cat described how his beloved’s infidelities tore him apart.
-He recounted how her blithe announcement she was leaving had shaken him to the core.
-He chronicled his efforts to convince her to divorce and stay with him.
-Despite his undying love she was immovable.
+He recounted how her blithe announcement about leaving had shaken him to the core.
+He chronicled his efforts to make her stay with him.
+His love was undying, but she was immovable.

 He loved her more than life itself, but she was immovable.

 And now, he concluded, she’d left without a single word of farewell.
-And he was stuck in Geneva drinking himself into oblivion like an idiot.
+And he was here in Geneva drinking himself into oblivion like an idiot.

 He knew now what he must do.

 “Okay,” Yves replied.
 “She tore you apart.
 Okay.
 But now you can move on, right?
 Seriously.
 Liz never called you back, right?
 And she refused all your calls.
 She’s gone, Cat.
 Gone for good.
 Her choice.
 She had her chances, lots of chances, but she’s moved on.
 What I’m saying makes sense, right?”

 Cat looked away and said, “Hmmm.
 Everything you say is logical …”